-- Conciliation is an informal process that allows the complainant and the respondent to talk about the issues in the complaint and try to find a way to resolve the matter.
+- Conciliation is where we try to help the complainant and the respondent find a way to resolve the complaint.

-- Conciliation can take place in a face-to-face meeting called a ‘conciliation conference’ or through a telephone conference.
-In some cases, complaints can be resolved through an exchange of letters or by passing messages through the conciliator.
+- Conciliation can take place in a face-to-face meeting or over the telephone.
+In some cases, complaints can be resolved through an exchange of letters or conversations with the conciliator.

 - The conciliator decides how the conciliation process will run and who will participate.
-You can ask to bring a support person or an advocate to assist you in the conciliation process.
 If you need special assistance such as a language or sign language interpreter, the Commission can arrange this for you.

-- If the complaint is not resolved, the Commission may request more information from you before making a final decision about the complaint.
+- If the complaint is not resolved, we may ask you for more information before making a final decision about the complaint.

-- If you have more questions about the complaint process and conciliation, please contact the officer who is handling the complaint.
+- If you have more questions about the complaint process and conciliation, please contact the officer who is managing the complaint.

-- More information is available on the Complaint section of the Commission’s website – www.humanrights.gov.au/complaints_information.
+- More information is available on the Complaints section of the Commission’s website – www.humanrights.gov.au/complaint-information.